-Admission to candidacy for the Ph.D. degree in Energy & Environmental Studies will require compliance with the following:
+Admission to candidacy for the Energy & Environmental Ph.D. degree will require compliance with the following:

 - a) Completion of all core and elective courses approved for the student's program of study, - b) A minimum cumulative GPA of 3.0 or better, and - c) Successful completion of the preliminary examination.